 3 credits.
-Mastery of content and implementation of standards for teaching science concepts in elementary and middle school classrooms by modeling inquirybased methods, process skills, technology, and interdisciplinary activities.
+Mastery of content and implementation of standards for teaching science concepts in elementary and middle school classrooms by modeling inquiry-based methods, process skills, technology, and interdisciplinary activities.

-EDU3246 Teaching Mathematics in Pre-K to 8th Grade
+EDU3247 Teaching Mathematics in Pre-K to 8th Grade

-2 credits.
+1 credit.
 Philosophy, objectives, techniques, and materials for teaching mathematics in preschool, elementary, and middle school classrooms.
 Emphasis on process-oriented teaching.